Biden administration sets Senate Nord Stream 2 briefing after pushback on sanctions waivers

-WASHINGTON (Reuters) - Officials from President Joe Biden’s administration agreed to brief U.S. Senate committee staff on Monday about its decision to waive some sanctions related to Russia’s Nord Stream 2 pipeline, after some lawmakers - some of Biden’s fellow Democrats as well as Republicans - questioned the decision.
+WASHINGTON (Reuters) -Officials from President Joe Biden’s administration have agreed to brief U.S. Senate committee staff on Monday about its decision to waive some sanctions related to Russia’s Nord Stream 2 pipeline, after some lawmakers - some of Biden’s fellow Democrats as well as Republicans - questioned the decision.

 “They will be up here in front of the (Senate Foreign Relations) committee,” Senator Jim Risch, the panel’s senior Republican, told reporters on Thursday, who also noted that he expected Secretary of State Antony Blinken would be asked about the decision when he appears at a hearing on Tuesday.